Justice Siddiqui was removed on admitted facts: SC

 Other members of the bench included Justice Sardar Tariq Masood, Justice Ijazul Ahsen, Justice Mazhar Alam Khan Miankhel and Justice Sajjad Ali Shah.
 Hamid Khan, counsel for the petitioner, submitted that certain parameters were not followed in the instant case, saying the inquiry was not conducted in his client’s case and he was denied the right to a fair trial.

-He submitted before issuing show-cause notice, the SJC should have conducted a proper inquiry, but it was not done and he was not provide the right of hearing and cross-examine of the evidence.
+He further submitted that before issuing show-cause notice, the Supreme Judicial Council should have conducted a proper inquiry, but it was not done and he was not provide the right of hearing and cross-examine of the evidence.

+Justice Ijazul Ahsen, another member of the bench, however, observed that the SJC proceeded on facts, adding that the content of the speech, delivered by the petitioner during the bar address, was not even denied.

 Justice Sardar Tariq Masood, another member of the bench, observed that the petitioner judge was removed on the basis of admitted facts.
 “What inquiry committee could do when admitted facts are available,” Justice Tariq questioned.